vengi-voxel/vengi/docs/FormatSpec.md

 #### Node Properties

-Node properties are stored in the `PROP` chunk:
+Node properties are stored in the `PROP` chunk.

+Note: This chunk is only available if the node has properties.

 - **FourCC**: `PROP`
 - **Property Count**: 4-byte unsigned integer